Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

 General Consensus

-If you haven’t been able to tell by the example images, there’s not a single reason why you can’t take the same exact photo —the same exact concept— with either medium.
-Film and digital, although producing various degrees of qualifying qualities and color science, can certainly be taken in tandem.
+If you haven’t been able to tell by the example images, there’s no single reason why you can’t take the same exact photo — the same exact concept t— with either medium.
+However, producing various degrees of qualifying qualities and color science, film, and digital can certainly be taken in tandem.
 In fact, the beauty of digital is its easy post-processing manipulation to make it look like film.
 And who says you can’t place digital presets on your film scans?
 Contrary to the pompous purists on Twitter, you can virtually do what the heck it is you want to do with your work.
-You’re the artist, you're the master.
+You’re the artist; you're the master.

 If you value patience, film is worth it.
-If you’re into unique color manipulation, photoshopping digital images is a hoot.
-If you don’t mind paying for high quality scans, printing a photo book of film is easy.
-If you’re into holding down the shutter button, digital will be more cost effective.
-However, aiming to capture a picture worth taking should be the ultimate goal.
+Photoshopping digital images is a hoot if you’re into unique color manipulation.
+Printing a photo book of film is easy if you don’t mind paying for high-quality scans.
+If you’re into holding down the shutter button, digital will be more cost-effective.
+However, capturing a picture worth taking should be the ultimate goal.

 For a broader perspective, here are key differences between digital and film on a more serious technical note.